 Set aside pre-tax dollars to cover medical bills

 Participate in your employer-sponsored flexible spending account (FSA), if your employer offers one, or a Health Savings Account (HSA).
 If you think you’ll incur a lot of medical expenses during the year, these special accounts — often offered as employee benefits — allow you to set aside pre-tax dollars to pay for those expenses.
 The HSA is associated with a high-deductible insurance plan to help defray your out-of-pocket costs.

 In addition to health care expenses, an FSA covers other non-medical expenses, such as child care.
 HSAs can be used to pay for doctor visits, prescription drugs or over-the-counter medicines prescribed by a doctor for you, your spouse and your dependents.

-In 2020, you can contribute up to $2,750 to an FSA.
-As an individual you can contribute up to $3,550 to an HSA or up to $7,100 as a family.
-The catch-up HSA contribution limit for those over age 55 will remain at $1,000.
+The IRS also details current FSA contribution limits as well as HSA limits and catch-up contributions.
 Check with your human resources representative to see if your employer offers one or both plans and how to contribute.
 You can contribute to one or both accounts.

 Change your withholdings

 One reason you may owe money to the IRS is you’re not withholding enough money — or pre-paying the IRS — from your paycheck.
 Withholding less means more take-home pay with each paycheck.
 However, it also increases your chances of owing money to the government at tax time.
 Use the IRS withholding calculator to help you figure out your federal income tax withholdings.
 It’s also a good tool to help you make sure your employer is withholding the correct amount from your pay.
 If not, update your Form W-4 with your employer.